 Going Beyond Inventory

 Services go hand in hand with inventory, so it’s crucial your vintage or specialty rental company is capitalizing on all the services you offer and are pricing accordingly.
 Clients look for a company that not only offers great products, but stellar delivery, pickup, and everything in between.
-For a deeper look into the types of services your events company should offer, check out part two of this blog.
+For a deeper look into the types of services your events company should offer, read part two of this blog.